Welcome to an emerging community of practice & work in progress.

 Community sustainability, adaptability and resilience relies on people's ability to access, exchange and make efficient use of available resources.
 Tourism-dependent communities are specifically vulnerable to disruptions in tourism which could potentially deprive citizens of the income necessary to thrive and/or survive.

-We also know that unless we address and solve the inherent unsustainabilty of our current financial and monetary system, we will exhaust our non-renewable resources and fail to avert what the UN warns of: total societal collapse due to breaching of planetary boundaries (‘Global Assessment Report on Disaster Risk Reduction’ 2022).
+We also know that unless we address and solve the inherent unsustainabilty of our current economic, financial and monetary system, we will exhaust our non-renewable resources and fail to avert what the UN warns of: total societal collapse due to breaching of planetary boundaries (‘Global Assessment Report on Disaster Risk Reduction’ 2022).

-Towards a circular and regenerative economies
+Towards circular and regenerative economies

 The term 'circular economy' is typically understood to refer to material flows, with less attention given to finance.
 However, without a flow of payments in the opposite direction to materials, a circular economy cannot become self-sustaining, making investment less attractive - despite demands for progress from both government and investors.